Episode 5: Policy Solutions for a Values-Based Food System

-Join us for Episode 5, Policy Solutions for a Values-Based Food System, which will take place on Monday, June 28, at 11:30am PT / 2:30pm ET.
-In this 75-minute episode, our panelists will discuss how the intersectionality of food systems affects the well-being of everyone — from producers to consumers.
+In Policy Solutions for a Values-Based Food System, our panelists discuss how the intersectionality of food systems affects the well-being of everyone in the community — from food producers to food consumers.

 This webinar is for members of community organizations, food policy councils, anchor institutions, and local governments who want to learn new tools and practices to support a values-based and people-centered food system.

 - Nessia Berner Wong, senior policy analyst, ChangeLab Solutions (moderator)

 - Jose Oliva, campaigns director, HEAL Food Alliance